anttiluode/DaFuc/README.md

 Then, access the Gradio interface from your browser.
 You can interact with the AI by typing messages, training it, or saving/loading its state.

+---

-### Training Data Format
+## Training Data Format

-The Q&A pairs should be provided in a JSON file in the following format:
+The Q&A pairs should be in a JSON file in the following format:

 ```json
 [